-The identified potential emissions should not have a disproportionate impact on any community in the State, especially low-income or minority communities, in that expected emissions are expected to be insignificant and affected diesel vehicles will be located throughout the state and not congregated in any specific area;
+The proposed amendments should not have a disproportionate impact on any community in the State, especially low-income or minority communities, in that the amendments will not cause an increase in emissions and affected diesel vehicles are located throughout the State and not congregated in any specific area;

-The economic and cost impacts of proposed sections 1968.2, 1971.1, and 1971.5 have been analyzed as required by California law, and the conclusions and supporting documentation for this analysis are set forth in the Initial Statement of Reasons for this regulatory action;
+The economic and cost impacts of proposed sections 1968.2, 1968.5, 1971.1, and 1971.5 have been analyzed as required by California law, and the conclusions and supporting documentation for this analysis are set forth in the Initial Statement of Reasons for this regulatory action;

-The reporting requirements of sections 1968.2, 1971.1, and 1971.5 that are applicable to businesses are necessary for the health, safety, and welfare of the people of the State; and
+The reporting requirements of sections 1968.2, 1968.5, 1971.1, and 1971.5 that are applicable to businesses are necessary for the health, safety, and welfare of the people of the State; and

-The requirements of sections 1968.2, 1971.1, and 1971.5 are similar but not identical to requirements addressed in federal regulations; different California regulations are authorized by the Health and Safety Code and the cost of the different state provisions is justified by the benefit to human health, public safety, public welfare, or the environment.
+The requirements of sections 1968.2, 1968.5, 1971.1, and 1971.5 are similar but not identical to requirements addressed in federal regulations; different California regulations are authorized by the Health and Safety Code and the cost of the different state provisions is justified by the benefit to human health, public safety, public welfare, or the environment.

-NOW, THEREFORE, BE IT RESOLVED that the Board hereby approves proposed amendments to the California Code of Regulation, title 13, sections 1968.2 and 1971.1 and proposed section 1971.5, as set forth in Attachments A through C.
+NOW, THEREFORE, BE IT RESOLVED that the Board hereby approves proposed amendments to sections 1968.2, 1968.5, 1971.1, and 1971.5 of California Code of Regulation, title 13, as set forth in Attachments A through D, as modified by Attachment E, Staff's Suggested Modifications.